irisiflimsi/harn-geomap/README.md

 This is from the old _Rethem_ module (print only) and I scanned in a version that resulted in an image of dimension 6375x4730.
-It reaches (NW) from the middle of the northern boundary of the hex _Bedenes_ is in to the SE corner of the hex _Heroth_ is in.
+It reaches (NW) from the middle of the northern boundary of the hex _Bedenes_ is in to the SE corner of the hex _Heroth_ is in. (columbiagames.com)

+#### domain/afarezirs.tif

+A set of fan provided pdfs, I combined and created a map from.
+It is of dimension 9455x7399 and extends from the lower hex boundary that contains the word (K)ADAG (south) to upper boundary of the two hexes that contain the two northern most islands (north) and from left-most vertex of the hex containing the west-most island (west) to the center of all eastern edges containing the tow eastern most islands.
+(John Southgate)

 ## Acknowledgements